-If you’re working from home, you probably spend most of the day looking at your computer screen.
-Your focus is on the work you see right in front of you.
-However, when it’s time to jump on a video call, you’re suddenly reminded of what’s behind you—and what other people see.
+If you’re working from home you probably spend most of the day looking at your computer screen, focusing on the work right in front of you.
+However, when it’s time to jump on a video call, you’re suddenly reminded of everything that’s lurking behind you—the good, the bad, and the ugly.

 10 Potential Distractions In Your Home Office Background